Francisco Palmeiro: Club career

 Palmeiro was born in Arronches, Portalegre District.
-During eight years of his senior career he played with Primeira Liga side S.L.
+For eight years of his senior career he played with Primeira Liga side S.L.
 Benfica, leaving in 1961 after the emergence of Eusébio.
-Over the course of nine seasons, he amassed competition totals of 136 games and 41 goals – he also represented Atlético Clube de Portugal in the top level of Portuguese football – and won three national championships and as many Portuguese Cups with his main club.
+Over the course of nine seasons, he amassed competition totals of 135 games and 41 goals – he also represented Atlético Clube de Portugal in the top division – and won three national championships and as many Taça de Portugal trophies with his main club.

 Palmeiro was the first player to score a goal at the original Estádio da Luz, and was also the first Benfica player to do so in the European Cup, in a match against Sevilla FC in the 1957–58 campaign.

 International career

 On 3 June 1956, Palmeiro earned the first of three caps for Portugal, in a friendly with Spain.
-He scored all of his team's goals, in a 3–1 win in Lisbon.
+He scored all of his team's goals in a 3–1 win in Lisbon.

+Death

+Palmeiro died on 22 January 2017, aged 84.